Charles W. Pickering

 Charles Willis Pickering Sr. (born May 29, 1937) is an American attorney, politician, and jurist who served as a United States district judge of the United States District Court for the Southern District of Mississippi and, briefly, of the United States Court of Appeals for the Fifth Circuit, based in New Orleans, Louisiana.

 Early life and education

+Pickering is the father of former U.S. Representative Charles "Chip" Pickering Jr., and the uncle of Stacey Pickering, former State Auditor of Mississippi, Mississippi State Senator, and executive director of the Mississippi Veterans Affairs Board.

 A native of Laurel in southern Mississippi, Pickering attended Jones County Junior College and then received a Bachelor of Arts degree in 1959 from the University of Mississippi at Oxford.
 He earned his law degree in 1961 from the University of Mississippi School of Law.